Ordinary tax-free cash protection for individuals with more than one scheme

 If the tax-free cash amount under any scheme is less than 25% of the fund value, then the actual amount payable under that scheme can be increased to 25%.
 This can result in the overall pre 6 April 2006 HMRC maximum tax-free cash amount being exceeded.

-Although the example used here is for someone who is a member of more than one money purchase occupational pension scheme, the same approach should be used for an individual who has, for example, a section 32 buyout, an assigned policy and an occupational pension scheme for the same employment.
+Although the example used here is for someone who is a member of more than one money-purchase OPS, the same approach should be used for an individual who has, for example, a section 32 buyout, an assigned policy and an OPS for the same employment.

 You can find out more about this in HMRC’s Pensions Tax Manual(Opens new window).